ajwalters/Clojure-Exercies/README.md

 Clojure-Exercies
 ================

-My solutions to Clojure problems
+My solutions to Clojure problems done in our Groupon Clojure study group